Zambia suspends 48 opposition MPs for snubbing president’s speech - Nigeria Today

 Zambia suspends 48 opposition MPs for snubbing president’s speech

+The remaining 10 had officially excused themselves from attending parliament on the day of Lungu’s speech and were not included in the suspension.

+Hichilema was moved from a prison in Lusaka to a maximum security facility outside the capital on June 9.

-The post Zambia suspends 48 opposition MPs for snubbing president’s speech appeared first on The Herald Nigeria.
+The post Zambia suspends 48 opposition MPs for snubbing president’s speech appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share